Divajain/userdocs/docs/psppassthrough.md

 {"reference": "testref"}
 ```

 This reference will appear on your customer’s bank statement.

-Note that there are restrictions in place around the reference format, and setting it incorrectly may cause payments to fail.
-Different schemes have different maximum lengths, and some schemes require that the reference is unique.
+**You must make sure any use of custom references is tested thoroughly in a sandbox prior to live deployment.** Support for custom references must be explicitly enabled by GoCardless, and there are strict restrictions in place around the reference format - different schemes have different maximum lengths, and some schemes require that the reference is unique.
+If you do not adhere to the correct format, or the custom reference functionality isn't enabled, your transactions will likely fail.

 ### Custom metadata